ZumDeWald/FeeReader/README.md

-# Project Overview

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.

-21. Write a README file detailing all steps required to successfully run the application.
-If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

 # Feed Reader Project

 * This Feed Reader was created by Udacity for testing purposes.
 It includes the Jasmine testing framework to perform automated testing.